20 Nov 2019

 Prompted by an investigation by the BBC’s Victoria Derbyshire show, the Labour Party has called for a ban on using non-invasive prenatal testing (NIPT) to determine fetal sex.

-Cath Joynson was on BBC Radio 5 Live yesterday discussing the use of NIPT to determine fetal sex.
+Catherine Joynson was on BBC Radio 5 Live yesterday discussing the use of NIPT to determine fetal sex.